vparizot/vparizot.github.io/_pages/lab6.md

 ---
-title: "Lab 6: The Internet of Things and Serial Peripheral Interface"
+title: "The Internet of Things and Serial Peripheral Interface"
 description: "An application of SPI to Read Temperature"
 permalink: /IoTProject/

 ---
+*An application of SPI to Read Temperature*

 ## Introduction & Learning Objectives
-In Lab 6, I built an internet-accessible device to control an onboard LED and measure ambient temperature.
+In this project, I built an internet-accessible device to control an onboard LED and measure ambient temperature.
 I used an ESP8255, the MCU GPIO, a DS1722 temperature sensor, and SPI peripherals to view current temperature on a webserver and allow the user to control temperature resolution and an onboard LED.

-This lab had the following learning objectives:
+This project had the following learning objectives:
 <ul>
 <li>Designed and built a simple IoT device</li>
 <li>Written C libraries using the CMSIS device templates to implement the SPI functionality of the MCU</li>